rmj-email/Accelerator-Computer-Code/SWTune/README.txt

 Author: Roger M. Jones, roger.jones@manchester.ac.uk
 *******************************************************

 This executable TUNE, tunes the accelerator cell frequencies in order to match the experimental field profile using a coupled cell circuit model.
+It relies on Gnuplot to display graphics (and is included in the list of files).
 For an example of its use please refer to: https://accelconf.web.cern.ch/e02/PAPERS/MOPRI057.pdf